On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Proof of Theorem

-\begin{claim} Let $S$ be the staircase in $\R^n_{x_1,\ldots, x_n}$ of an Artinian generic monomial ideal, and let $a$ be an inner corner of $S$.
-Then $R_a$ is a staircase in the hyperplane $\{x_1=a_1\}$ with origin $a$.
-The outer corners of $R_a$ are the top-dimensional faces of $\Delta_a$.
+\begin{claim} Let $a$ be an inner corner of $S$.
+Then $\T_a=\emptyset$ if and only if $a_1=0$.
+If $T_a$ is non-empty, then it is a staircase in the hyperplane $H_a$ with origin $a$.
+The outer corners of $\T_a$ are the top-dimensional faces of $\Delta_a$.
 The inner corners are the lattice points $a\vee b$, where $b$ is a vertex in $\Delta_a^*$. \end{claim}